browserengineering/book/book/http.md

 ```

 Note that I do *not* check that the server's version of HTTP is the
-same as mine; this might sound like a good idea, but there are a lot
+same as mine.
+This might sound like a good idea, but there are a lot
 of misconfigured servers out there that respond in HTTP 1.1 even when
 you talk to them in HTTP 1.0.^[Luckily the protocols are similar
 enough to not cause confusion.]